killjay/CafeCal/privacy-policy.md

 ### Voice Input

-If you use voice-to-text to describe a meal, audio is processed using Apple's on-device Speech Recognition framework.
-We do not record, store, or transmit raw audio.
+If you use voice-to-text to describe a meal, audio is processed using Apple's Speech Recognition framework.
+We prefer on-device transcription whenever the device and selected language support it (most English locales, German, French, Spanish, etc.).
+For languages where on-device recognition is not yet available — including some Indian-language locales such as Hindi and Tamil — Apple processes the audio on its servers under Apple's own privacy policy.
+We never receive or store the raw audio.

 ### Usage Data